Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 > it refers to the root directory.
 When it appears *inside* a name,
 > it's just a separator.

+## Listing the contents ot directories and moving around

+But how can we tell what's in directories, and how can we move around the file system?

-Let's see what's in our own home directory by running `ls`, which stands for "listing" (the `...` refers to other files and directories that have been left out for clarity):
+We're currently in our home directory, and can see what's in it by running `ls`, which stands for "listing" (the `...` refers to other files and directories that have been left out for clarity):

 ~~~ {.bash}